Pubba2000Creation/e-garage-system/frontend/task.md

-seo
-Call button, location button, what app button make email template edit about about us
+make email template (welcomes , otps) edit about about us